bigsql/hive_fdw/README.md

     $ cd hive2_fdw
     $ make clean

-5) Create a link to your Oracle JVM in the PostgreSQL lib folder
+5) Create a link to your JVM in the PostgreSQL lib folder

     $ cd postgresql-9.5.x/lib
     $ ln -s /usr/java/jdk1.8.0_51/jre/lib/amd64/server/libjvm.so libjvm.so